How to File a Personal Injury Claim Without a Lawyer

 Step 7 – File Suit When Talks Stall

+Consider mediation in personal injury cases before heading to court.
 If the settlement lags past a reasonable time or the final offer stays below expenses, file.
 In small claims, take the completed affidavit and fee to the justice court clerk.
 The clerk sets a hearing, usually within two months.
 Hire a sheriff, constable, or licensed server to hand papers to the defendant; Utah bars personal service by the plaintiff.
 File proof of service with the court.
 The defendant has 21 days to answer or risk default.
-District court filings are more complex: you must draft a complaint, pay a higher fee, and serve under Utah Rule 4.
+District court filings are more complex: you must draft a complaint, pay a higher fee, serve under Utah Rule 4, and possibly face a deposition in personal injury cases.
 Use plain language and attach your main exhibits to the complaint if they are short.

 Step 8 – Present Your Case